Policies and other information

 Grade Book Update Policy:

 Daily assignments are determined by tasks needed to achieve project goals.
-Students are responsible to check assigned tasks on the online daily agenda and end goals and work toward achieving those tasks and goals.
+Students are responsible to check assigned tasks and project goals on Canvas and work toward achieving those tasks and goals.

 Make Up Work

 Absent students are allotted the same number of absent class days to complete assignments.
 If a student is absent for extended periods of time, it is the student's responsibility to consult with instructor for make-up work.